In Exercises 63–68, write the binomial probability in words. Then... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The binomial probability P(x < 60) represents the probability of observing fewer than 60 successes in a binomial experiment.
-The goal is to express this probability in words and then apply a continuity correction to approximate it using a normal distribution.
+Step 1: Interpret the binomial probability in words.
+The problem asks for the probability of obtaining 36 or fewer successes in a binomial experiment.

-Step 2: Write the binomial probability in words.
-The probability P(x < 60) can be described as 'the probability that the number of successes is less than 60 in a binomial distribution.'
+Step 2: Recall that a binomial distribution can be approximated by a normal distribution when the sample size is large and both np and n(1-p) are greater than or equal to 5.
+Verify these conditions for the given problem.

-Step 3: Recall the concept of continuity correction.
-When approximating a binomial distribution using a normal distribution, a continuity correction is applied to account for the discrete nature of the binomial distribution.
-For P(x < 60), the continuity correction adjusts the inequality to P(x ≤ 59.5) in the normal distribution.
+Step 3: Identify the mean (μ) and standard deviation (σ) of the binomial distribution.
+Use the formulas μ = n * p and σ = sqrt(n * p * (1 - p)), where n is the number of trials and p is the probability of success.

-Step 4: Convert the binomial probability to a normal distribution probability.
-To do this, you need the mean (μ) and standard deviation (σ) of the binomial distribution.
-The mean is calculated as μ = n * p, and the standard deviation is calculated as σ = √(n * p * (1 - p)), where n is the number of trials and p is the probability of success.
+Step 4: Apply the continuity correction.
+Since the binomial probability is P(x ≤ 36), convert it to the normal distribution probability P(x ≤ 36.5) to account for the discrete-to-continuous adjustment.

-Step 5: Standardize the normal distribution probability.
-Use the z-score formula z = (x - μ) / σ to convert the value x = 59.5 into a z-score.
-Then, use the standard normal distribution table or software to find the probability corresponding to this z-score.
+Step 5: Standardize the value 36.5 using the z-score formula z = (x - μ) / σ, where x is the value of interest, μ is the mean, and σ is the standard deviation.
+Then, use the standard normal distribution table or a calculator to find the corresponding probability.

 Verified video answer for a similar problem: